Top 10 Legal Documents For Small Businesses

 So, you’ve got the idea and are all psyched to get going!
 But one thing holds you back every time you try to get the ball rolling; where do I start? do I have all the right documents to ensure I have a working business?

-These are the 10 most important legal documents a small business will need:
+These are the 10 most important legal documents for small businesses:

 1. Memorandum Of Understanding